Ceramic Colour Standards

 As per the basic range plus a black and a white, the individual pieces of Colour Standard are 10 x 10mm with the whole set of a similar size to a credit card (85 x 55 x 2mm).

-Robust standards set for the print industry in a range of finishes: glossy, matt and semi-matt.
+Robust standards set for the print industry in a choice of finishes: glossy and matt.
 The mount which holds the standards has been designed to enable the instrument optics to remain on the same plane as the standards, thus providing easy and accurate measurements every time.
 Each set consists of 7 chromatic standards for spectral response, 2 colour difference standards, 3 neutral grey standards for photo linearity, and both a black and a white standard.

 Reflectance and Colour Data